awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interact-with-client-devices-in-components.md

 1. Use the local publish/subscribe IPC interface to subscribe to the topic where the MQTT bridge relays messages\.
 For more information, see [Publish/subscribe local messages](ipc-publish-subscribe.md) and [SubscribeToTopic](ipc-publish-subscribe.md#ipc-operation-subscribetotopic)\.

 The [Connect and test client devices tutorial](client-devices-tutorial.md) includes a section where you develop a component that subscribes to messages from a client device\.
-For more information, see [Develop a component that interacts with client devices](client-devices-tutorial.md#develop-client-device-subscriber-component)\.
+For more information, see [Step 4: Develop a component that communicates with client devices](client-devices-tutorial.md#develop-client-device-subscriber-component)\.

 ## Send MQTT messages to client devices<a name="send-client-device-messages"></a>